gvwilson/teachtogether.tech/_chapters_en/community.md

 therefore needs to be rooted in a community; if one doesn't exist, you need to build one.
 There are at least [four types][community-types]:

-- **Community of action:**
+Community of action:
-  people focused on a shared goal, such as getting someone elected.
+: people focused on a shared goal, such as getting someone elected.

-- **Community of concern:**
+Community of concern:
-  members are brought together by a shared exercise, such as dealing with depression.
+: members are brought together by a shared exercise, such as dealing with depression.

-- **Community of interest:**
+Community of interest:
-  focused on a shared love of something like backgammon or knitting.
+: focused on a shared love of something like backgammon or knitting.

-- **Community of place:**
+Community of place:
-  of people who happen to live or work side by side.
+: of people who happen to live or work side by side.

 Most real communities are mixes of these, such as people in Toronto who like teaching tech; what matters is that you pick something and stick